programminghistorian/jekyll/editor-guidelines.md

 When inviting reviewers, the editor should provide them with our [reviewer guidelines](http://programminghistorian.org/reviewer-guidelines) and give them a deadline for completing their review (usually one month) so that we can ensure the timely publication of the tutorial.

 When a lesson has been submitted, the editor will open a new 'issue' on our [Github submissions repository](https://github.com/programminghistorian/ph-submissions/issues) where the open review will take place.
-This messsage board allows everyone to keep track of the conversation.
+This message board allows everyone to keep track of the conversation.
 You will need to sign up for a free Github account if you do not already have one, as will both the author and reviewers.

 ### The Initial Comment